dantenetwork/near-contract-template/README.md

 ## Introduction

-This is a high level SDK for NEAR developers to build their dApps based on Danta protocol stack, with the help of which dApps built on Near can be extended to Omnichain.
+This is a high level SDK for NEAR developers to build their dApps based on Dante protocol stack, with the help of which dApps built on Near can be extended to Omnichain.

 ### Install